michidk/swiftcontrol/README.md

 - Windows
   - Windows may flag the app as virus.
 I think it does so because the app does control the mouse and keyboard.
   - Bluetooth connection unstable?
 You may need to use an [external Bluetooth adapter](https://github.com/jonasbark/swiftcontrol/issues/14#issuecomment-3193839509).
+  - Make sure your Zwift device is not paired with Windows Bluetooth settings: [more information](https://github.com/jonasbark/swiftcontrol/issues/70).
 - [Web](https://jonasbark.github.io/swiftcontrol/) (you won't be able to do much)
 - NOT SUPPORTED: iOS (iPhone, iPad) as Apple does not provide any way to simulate touches or keyboard events